One more reading for animal control ordinance changes

-AUDUBON — Audubon City Council members voted to pass the second reading of an animal control ordinance update, putting some “teeth” into rules about animals running at large, and are working at putting together some rules to help control the feral cat population in the city as well.
+AUDUBON — With two readings down, Audubon City Council members will be looking at passing changes to the city's animal control ordinance update - putting some “teeth” into rules about animals running at large - at their November meeting, and and are working at putting together some rules to help deal with a feral cat population in the city as well.

 One more reading for animal control ordinance changes